mishralikan88/Namaste-React-Updated_29_09_2024/Lead-Principal Engineer Interview-Question-Answers-Updated.md

 Cancel Product Request — Simple Reasons

-It needs a lot of effort for little value
+It needs a lot of effort for little value.
-It can break existing features
+It can break existing features.
-There is not enough time
+There is not enough time.
-A simpler option exists
+A simpler option exists.

+✅ what is Effort ?

+Effort is how much work is needed to build a product request.(PR)

 # 4. How do you decide what not to build?